DavidLanders95/NeuralMagFork/docs/index.rst

 What you get
 ------------

-* Nodal finite-element discretization on a regular cuboid grid, plus a cell-centred *FIC* variant that reuses the same form compiler — see :doc:`user_guide/discretization`.
+* Nodal finite-difference discretization on a regular cuboid grid, plus a cell-centred *FIC* variant that reuses the same form compiler — see :doc:`user_guide/discretization`.
 * Built-in field contributions: external field, exchange, demagnetization,